-An important question in the optimization of real grids is related to the costs of rewiring since it physically means changing transmission lines, and this is not an easy task.
+An important question in the optimization of real grids is related to the costs of rewiring, since it physically means changing transmission lines, and this is not definitively an easy task.
 For the case of figure \ref{optimization_spanish_grid}, we found that the optimized network shares around $37\%$ of edges with the original Spanish grid.
-A by-product of the optimization algorithm in the case of centralized power grids is the decrease of the number of vertices with just one or two neighbors, see Figure \ref{optimization_spanish_grid}, known as \emph{dead ends}.
-Ref. \cite{menck2014} studies the stability of the power grid in the case of a short circuit that disconnects a generator to the rest of the grid.
-In this situation, the generator is unable to transmit electrical energy, leading to an increase in its rotational frequency.
-When the transmission lines returns to its proper functioning, the generator is out of its synchronized state and this can cause a cascade of disconnections.
-In particular, the vertices in these \emph{dead ends} are extremely vulnerable in these situations.
-By reducing the dead ends, the optimization algorithm employed here also helps to avoid such cascade faults.
+A by-product of the optimization algorithm in the case of centralized power grids is the decrease of the number of vertices with just one or two neighbors, see Figure \ref{optimization_spanish_grid}, the so-called \emph{dead ends}, which are known to be extremely vulnerable to cascade faults \cite{menck2014}.
+By reducing the dead ends, our optimization algorithm also helps to avoid such issues.